 Or you may be the kind of person who attacks any Alliance, any time, regardless of any accompanying circumstances.
 All of these options are reasonable, as long as you’re not helping them.

 Keeping the untrained Alliance on their toes should almost be expected of the Grim out in the world.
 However, just because your character might be psychotically violent probably doesn’t mean you the player want to be a jerk all the time.
 One way to handle this in terms of low level ganking is a “kill and move on” philosophy that will help instill the fear of sudden violence accompanying those who wear the Grim’s colors, but also doesn’t necessarily ruin that player’s game session.
 Another way is to simply consider yourself above those without training, that they aren’t worth the fight, and to continue on your way.
-Keep in mind, though, that this could lead to accusations of cowardice.
-Those baby birds could turn out to be terrible falcons later on.
-Let them remember you with a sense of vengeance rather than a sense of apathy.

 Cross Faction Interaction